brunaalvesws/SMC2025-LogGenerator/Examples/Help.md

-## Files templates
+## File Templates

-To generate some logs, you will need the specified models: Process model, Data Access Model and Organizational Model.
-The templates for this models are available in the directory "Examples" of this repository.
+To generate logs, you will need three models: **Process Model**, **Data Access Model**, and **Organizational Model**.
+Templates for these models are available in the `Examples` directory of this repository.

+---

-### Declare Process Model
+### Process Model (DECLARE)

-The DECLARE template is composed by activities and rules.
-You can add more activities adding lines in the begining with 'activity' before the activity name.
-You can add rules adding the Rule name and the activities affected by it followed by optional activation parameters.
-Some DECLARE rules may not be supported yet.
+The DECLARE template is composed of activities and rules.

+* To add more activities, include new lines at the beginning with the keyword `activity` followed by the activity name.
+* To add rules, write the rule name and the activities affected by it, followed by optional activation parameters.

+> Note: Some DECLARE rules may not yet be supported.

+---

 ### Data Access Model

-The first column of this template contains the Data Objects that can be accessed, please, keep the column title 'Data Objects' when customizing your own.
-The other columns are the activities permited operations to each data object of the first column.
-Put the activity name in the begining of the column and its permited operations separated by comma, the available operations are c (create), u (update), r (read) and d (delete).
-Capital letters indicate mandatory operations, small letters indicate optional operation and the absense of the letter indicates the operation is forbidden.
+* The **first column** of this template contains the data objects that can be accessed.
+Please keep the column title as **`Data Objects`** when customizing your own.
+* The **other columns** define the permitted operations of each activity on the data objects listed in the first column.

+Use the following notation:

+* Place the **activity name** at the top of the column.
+* List the permitted operations separated by commas for each data object:

+  * `c` = create
+  * `u` = update
+  * `r` = read
+  * `d` = delete

+**Capital letters** indicate mandatory operations, **lowercase letters** indicate optional operations, and the absence of a letter indicates the operation is **forbidden**.

+---

 ### Organizational Model

-In this template, please do not change the column header, it has the same name of the log columns to make it easier.
-The first column refers to the case name, so you need to add an profile and resources to each case.
-Follow the pattern 'case_{number of the case}' starting by 0.
-Then, in the second column, add a profile name and in the third column, add a resource list for this profile separated by comma.
+In this template, do not change the column headers, since they match the log column names for easier processing.

+* The **first column** refers to the case name.
+Add a profile and resources to each case, following the pattern `case_{number}` starting from `case_0`.
+Remember to verify the number of cases you want to generate.
+* The **second column** specifies the profile name.
+* The **third column** lists the resources for this profile, separated by commas.

+---

-All the activity names, resources, profiles and data objects can be customized.
-The generator will warn you if something is not right.
+All activity names, resources, profiles, and data objects can be customized.
+The generator will issue warnings if something is not valid.